 GAE does not have a habitual aspect marker in the present tense.
 Present tense sentences are ambiguous: they could be habitual or not habitual.

 Lisa is working.
 (Just for today, as a temp.)

-Lisa is working.
-(She is at her regular job.)
 Lisa is currently at work, but it may not be her regular job.